 Why Start Dividend Stock Investing Now?

-Because I’ve seen many videos about the power of dividend stocks, I wanted to find a way where I could start small and invest without risking much.
+Because I’ve seen many videos about the power of dividend stocks when you reinvest the dividends, so I wanted to find a way where I could start small and invest without risking much.

 Why Invest In Dividend Stocks?

 So why invest in dividend stocks over other investments?
 Why not invest in something else?

 I chose building a dividend stock portfolio for this purpose because I want to play with investing in single stocks that build a larger portfolio that provides dividends and growth.